Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the general case

 \section{Structure and regularity: the general case}

 The next goal is a result analogous to Theorem \ref{thm:UPprof}, but without the assumption that $G/G^{00}_{\theta^r}$ is profinite.
-For this, we need to understand more about families $\cW$ of definable sets such that $G^{00}_{\theta^r}=\bigcap\cW$.
-The goal is to find properties of the sets in $\cW$ which are both interesting algebraically, and are also sufficiently first-order so that they can be transferred down to to finite groups in arguments with ultraproducts.
-In particular, we will use Bohr neighborhoods.
+For this, we need to understand more about descriptions of $G^{00}_{\theta^r}$ as an intersection of definable subsets of $G$.
+The goal is to find properties of definable sets which are both interesting algebraically, and also sufficiently first-order so that they can be transferred to finite groups in arguments with ultraproducts.
+In particular, we will use approximate Bohr neighborhoods.

-We again let $G$ denote a saturated expansion of a group (in the language $\cL$), as in Section \ref{sec:preCQ}.
-The next result shows that type-definable bounded-index subgroups in $G$ can be approximated by definable sets containing Bohr neighborhoods.
+Suppose $G$ is a group definable in a sufficiently saturated structure, and $\Gamma\leq G$ is a type-definable normal subgroup of bounded index.
+By Lemma \ref{lem:Lie}, $\Gamma$ is an intersection of a bounded number of definable finite-index normal subgroups of $G$ whenever $G/\Gamma$ is profinite.
+The next result shows that in general, we can write $\Gamma=\bigcap_{i\in I}W_i$ where each $W_i$ is a definable subset of a definable finite-index normal subgroup $H_i\leq G$, and there is a Bohr neighborhood $B_i$ in $H_i$ such that $\Gamma\seq B_i\seq W_i$.
+Moreover, $B_i$ is obtained from a definable homomorphism to a compact connected Lie group (so, in particular, $B_i$ is \emph{co-type-definable}).